 - Some routers' models start with "GT" or "GS" or "TUF".
 In this case, they are always gaming routers.
 Specifically:

 - GT is for a router that's part of Asus's Republic of Gamers (ROG) product line.
 This is the premium gaming family that includes more than just Wi-Fi routers.
 ROG products all come with a cool logo and a fancy programmable color-changing Aura RGB light.
 Examples: GT-AX11000, GT-AC2900.

 - GS is for a ROG STRIX: This is a sub-set gaming series that gear towards the budget-minded, though it's not "cheap".
 ROG STRIX also includes more than just Wi-Fi routers and features the Aura RGB light.
 Examples: GS-AX3000, GS-AX5400.

-- TUF or "The Ultimate Force" is for Asus's new TUF Gaming: Similar to ROG, this series also includes gaming gear (routers, desktop, laptop, motherboard, cases, mice, keyboard, and headsets) designed to look tough and can take some beating — they are durable.
+- TUF or "The Ultimate Force" is for Asus's new TUF Gaming: Similar to ROG, this series also includes gaming gear (routers, desktops, laptops, motherboards, cases, mice, keyboards, and headsets) designed to look tough and can take some beating -- they are durable.
 Example: TUF-AX5400.

 (My take is "RT" is the traditional hardware and the rest are just variants with some extra touches in design and software.
 So the GS-AX3000, for example, is, for the most part, the RT-AX3000 in cool disguise.)